-Living in London, I’m lucky to have a huge resource of international food available to me; quality supermarkets, farmers market, independents, food specialist stores etc etc. However, one of my favourite past times is heading to a London Italian deli, spending hours picking up every product, telling myself how much I need it and buying half the deli.
+Living in London, I’m lucky to have a huge resource of international food available to me; quality supermarkets, farmers’ markets, independents, food specialist stores etc. However, one of my favourite past times is heading to a London Italian deli, spending hours picking up every product, telling myself how much I need it and buying half the deli.

-A traditional family run Italian deli in London is like a unicorn.
+A traditional family-run Italian deli in London is like a unicorn.
 However, Giacobazzi is alive and kicking since 1991 run by Raff, Renato and their son Carlo.
-Based in Hampstead heath, this deli is filled with so many goodies priding themselves on their home made fresh pasta and antipasti.
-I loved how you could watch handmade filled pasta being made on the shop floor, highlighting the freshness of their produce.
+Based in Hampstead heath, this deli is filled with so many goodies priding itself on its homemade fresh pasta and antipasti.
+I loved how you could watch handmade-filled pasta being made on the shop floor, highlighting the freshness of their produce.

 Recommend: Fresh pesto, filled tortellini and cannellini bean salad.

 Antonio Delicatessen in Lewisham is my actually local Italian food shop and I feel instantly at home when I walk through its doors.
 Run by Antonio from Puglia, not only is it the perfect one-stop-shop for all your Italian food needs, Antonio’s happy disposition is so infectious, that you will leave with a smile on your face.
 Out of all the delis, I have visited, it’s the one I feel resembles most what my dad’s deli used to feel and look like.
 Salami and Panettone hanging off the ceiling, the fridge brimming with ham, cheeses and Moorish antipasti selection.
 Plus, the entertaining and friendly chat from Antonio is fantastic.
 I sometimes wonder if he and my dad are related.
 Haha.

 Recommend: Great Italian charcuterie and cheese selection.
 Fantastic for larder goods

 Nearest station: Lewisham